Class Information & Guidelines Spring 2022

-There are no available restrooms within walking distance of the class site.
+There is a portalet at the class site.
 There are restrooms a short drive away inside the Environmental Center (1 Nature’s Way, Lancaster PA, 17602) as well as portalets near the Mill Creek Camping Area parking lot at the end of Nature’s Way.

 The songs and videos for class can be downloaded/streamed at the link below: